Leading Powdered Metal Gear Manufacturers

 Get Your Company Listed

-placeholder image Precision Sintered Parts MPP Liberty Pressed Metals, LLC AMES Reese, Inc. Gorham, Inc. Baxter Machine & Tool Co., Inc
+placeholder image Precision Sintered Parts Liberty Pressed Metals, LLC Metaltech, Inc. PSM Industries Clearfield Metal Technologies Connor Corporation Clarion Sintered Metals, Inc.

 Most of the benefits arise specifically from the versatility allowed in press-and-sinter processing.
 The ability to produce multilevel gears, internal configurations and very close tolerance components eliminate or reduce the need for secondary operations, thereby cutting costs and saving time.